 These cookies bake up with an deep caramelized flavor thanks to the brown sugar.
 The edges are firm and crisp and the middle has a dense chew.
 The fineness of the oatmeal and coconut provide a slight crunch and the chocolate melts in your mouth.
 I'm in love with the texture of this cookie!

-Random- but isn’t that lightbox adorable?
-I picked it up over the holiday- it’s so fun to use and add into my pix!
+Random- but isn't that lightbox in the background of the above photo adorable?
+I picked it up over the holiday- it's so fun to use and add into my pix!

 When you're shopping for your coconut, make sure the coconut is finely shredded and unsweetened.
 Between the cookie and the chocolate, there's plenty of sweetness already, and the finely shredded coconut works well because it's a little drier and crunchier.

 These Oatmeal Coconut Chocolate cookies are unlike any other oatmeal cookie I've ever had.
 They did not last long in the house.
 A great way to kick off the new year!

 - 1 c unsalted butter (softened )